h2oai/h2o4gpu/FAQ.md

 perform many linear algebra operations (CUBLAS, CUSOLVER) and other specific algorithms (CUFFT).

+[Numba](https://numba.pydata.org/) is like python numpy for the GPU and allows compiling python functions for the GPU.
+One can use numba with pyculib, which allows access to native C++ cuda functions, similar to scikit-cuda.

 [MAGMA](http://icl.cs.utk.edu/magma/) is a set of linear algebra and other mathematical routines, and includes some basic fitting routines (without regularization), and it has good support for using either